Healthcare Financial Services IG Edition 1

 • Real-Time Transactions: When automatic adjudication is possible, the insurer immediately processes the Claim request and returns an approval, denial, or request for additional documentation within the same session.

-• Non-Real-Time Transactions: If manual review is required, the insurer validates the request, returning errors (outcome=’error’) if invalid, or places the request in the insurer’s queue and responds with an Claim Response Message indicating that the request is queued (outcome=.’queued’).
+• Non-Real-Time Transactions: If manual review is required, the insurer validates the request, returning errors (outcome=’error’) if invalid, or places the request in the insurer’s queue and responds with an Claim Response Message indicating that the request is queued (outcome=’queued’).
 The insurer may respond later with partial adjudication results (outcome=’partial’) but generally will only respond with the final response (outcome=’complete’) once the adjudication is completed.

 • If nphies is unable to deliver the request to the insurer, or TPA, then nphies will pend the request for later delivery to the insurer, or TPA, and generate a response to the provider indicating that the request was received without errors, as far as nphies could detect, and that nphies will deliver the Claim Request to the insurer once the exchange issue is resolved.